 They give their time, knowledge and smiles for the whole five days!

 It’s easy to participate - just fill in a form:

-- Use the online form as from now
+- Use the online form (the online registration are now closed)

 - Or send us back the registration form sent to your home if you are a regular, or the form you received in school, to email@example.com

 Accreditation provides access to all the activities throughout the week, using the same principle as at a theme park.
 It’s totally up to you, with your friends if you’re coming as a group, how you plan your day, depending on your own tastes, skills and wishes.

 Sport, as usual, and this year explored from the point of view of a sports journalist or athlete; and health, with the “GET ACTIVE!” exhibition and also sport as a family with Generation Games.

 - Full programme and map (only in French)